canfar/python-canfar-clients/canfar-cloud-clients/README.md

 for additional options (e.g., `--prefix`, `--install-scripts`)

 ## Usage
 The command-line client scripts provided by this package communicate both with OpenStack and CANFAR web servers.
-At present, the authentication systems have not been fully integrated, and it is assumed that a CANFAR user with username `jane` will have a mirror OpenStack account with username `jane-canfar`, and the same password in both instances.
+At present, the authentication systems have not been fully integrated, and it is assumed that a CANFAR user with username `jane` will have a mirror OpenStack account with username `jane-canfar`, and the same password in both cases.
 Rather than using the certificate or `.netrc` style of authentication as for other CANFAR clients, these scripts follow the OpenStack convention of specifying: (i) name; (ii) password; (iii) tenant name; and (iv) OpenStack auth service URL, typically by sourcing an [OpenStack RC File](http://www.canfar.net/docs/cli/#setup-the-environment), or specifying their values directly on the command-line.

 ### Submit batch job to the proc service